 The first 3 sessions are free though you are required to have €10 credit on your nextbike account in order to be accepted.
 This will be handled manually by our team.

 We will provide you with a bicycle at each training session, however if you are under 150cm we recommend sourcing your own bike as this will make it much easier for you to cycle.

 What do I need for the training session?

 All the bikes and safety equipment will be provided by nextbike Malta, free of charge.
 Therefore, all you need on the day is to be present, bring water and a light snack and any medication that you may need.
 Please also dress comfortably and avoid baggy clothing or sandals/flip flops as these might pose a danger whilst riding.

 The course is open to anyone who is over the age of 16.

-What lanugage will the courses be taught in?
+What language will the courses be taught in?

-The courses will be pre-dominantely delivered in English, however Maltese may be used to clarify certain aspects of the course content.
+The courses will be pre-dominantly delivered in English; however, the Maltese language may be used to clarify certain aspects of the course content.